Scroll to content

 We actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.

-The Federation has a clear policy on Preventing Extremism and Radicalisation
+The Shropshire Church of England Trust has a clear policy on Preventing Extremism and Radicalisation